sauldesigns/sauldesigns/README.md

 - 🌱 I’m currently polishing my React skills;
 - 🤔 I’m looking for help with getting more expierience;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have a bachelor's degree in computer science;
 - 📫 How to reach me: [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/saul-plateros/)

 **Languages and Tools:**